MouseLand/cellpose-napari/README.md

 Install `napari` with pip: `pip install napari[all]`.
 Then install `cellpose-napari` via [pip]:

     pip install cellpose-napari

+ Or install the plugin inside napari in the plugin window.

 If install fails in your base environment, create a new environment:
 1. Download the [`environment.yml`](https://github.com/MouseLand/cellpose-napari/blob/master/environment.yml?raw=true) file from the repository.
 You can do this by cloning the repository, or copy-pasting the text from the file into a text document on your local computer.